davidmnelson/scripts/README.md

 # Overview

-These are simple scripts that aid in the creation of mobileconfig profiles.
+These are simple scripts that aid in the creation of mobileconfig profiles for macOS and/or iOS.

 # Usage